kristin-henry-sf/dataPython/README.md

 | **hd1.a** | **hd1.b** | **hd1.c** | **hd2.a** |
 | 001   | 001   | 001   | 001   |
 | 002   | 002   | 002   | 002   |

+These two empty rows, at the top of the csv, will be removed if '-skim' flag is used.

 | conact @email.com   |  |   |  |